wazuh/wazuh-documentation/source/user-manual/wazuh-dashboard/single-sign-on/google.rst

 #.
 Change the logout configuration in the Wazuh dashboard.

    To change the logout configuration, edit the ``path: /auth/logout`` section of the ``route.js`` file.
 The file path is ``/usr/share/wazuh-dashboard/plugins/securityDashboards/server/auth/types/saml/routes.js``.
-It is recommended to back up this file before the configuration is made.
+It is recommended to back up this file before the configuration is changed.
 The configuration must be similar to this:

    .. code-block:: console
       :emphasize-lines: 3